RoscoeEH/Emacs-Config/README.md

 - evil EOL moves to last non-whitespace character
 - evil-delete with the 'd' key does now copy to clipboard
 - evil-paste-after/before delete selected text and paste over in visual mode
+- Commands for changing capitalization in normal mode
+- Delete a single char and enter insert mode